In this video I’m going to show you how to make an interactive LED coffee table.

 Here I’m also inserting the Bluetooth module.

 This is the complete circuit schematic where you can see how I connected everything together.
 For more details on how to use the Arduino in combination with these addressable LEDs and the Bluetooth device you can check Dejan Nedelkovski YouTube Channel, and his website www.howtomechatronics.com.

 He made a tutorial on how everything works, including the source code of the program and the custom-built Android application.

-Dejan makes awesome videos in the area of Mechatronics, providing complete explanation, circuit schematics and source codes.
+Dejan makes awesome videos in the area of Mechatronics and Electronics, as well as cool Arduino projects providing complete explanation, circuit schematics and source codes.